Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Introduction

-As explained by \citet{biau_accelerated_2018}, gradient boosting has its roots in Freund and Schapire's work on combining classifiers, which resulted in the Adaboost algorithm \citep{schapire_strength_1990,freund_boosting_1995,freund_experiments_1996,freund_decision-theoretic_1997}.
-Later, Friedman and \replace{its}{} colleagues developed a novel boosting procedure inspired by the numerical optimization literature, and nicknamed gradient boosting \citep{friedman_additive_2000,friedman_greedy_2001,friedman_stochastic_2002}.
-Such a connection of boosting between statistics and optimization was already stated in several previous analyses by Breiman \citep{breiman_arcing_1997,breiman_arcing_1998,breiman_prediction_1999,breiman_infinite_2000,breiman_population_2004} and reviewed as functional optimization \citep{mason_functional_2000,mason_boosting_2000,meir_introduction_2003,buhlmann_boosting_2007}: boosting can \replace{bee}{be} seen as an optimization procedure (similar to gradient descent), aimed at minimizing an empirical risk over the set of linear combinations of weak learners.
-In this respect, a few theoretical studies prove the convergence, from an optimization point of view, of boosting procedures \citep{zhang_general_2002,zhang_sequential_2003,wang_functional_2015} and particularly of gradient boosting \citep{temlyakov_greedy_2012,biau_optimization_2017}. \replace{}{Let us remark that rates of convergence of gradient boosting are known for strongly convex and strongly smooth risks \citep{ratsch_convergence_2002,grubb_generalized_2011}.} \replace{Yet, the topic of optimization (or statistical) convergence is out of the scope of this paper and, as a consequence, will not be covered for the proposed method.}{}
+As explained by \citet{biau_accelerated_2018}, gradient boosting has its roots in Freund and Schapire's work on combining classifiers, which resulted in the Adaboost algorithm \citep{freund_decision-theoretic_1997,schapire_strength_1990,freund_boosting_1995,freund_experiments_1996}.
+Later, Friedman and colleagues developed a novel boosting procedure inspired by the numerical optimization literature, and nicknamed \emph{gradient boosting} \citep{friedman_greedy_2001,friedman_additive_2000,friedman_stochastic_2002}.
+Such a connection of boosting to statistics and optimization was already stated in several previous analyses by Breiman \citep{breiman_arcing_1997,breiman_arcing_1998,breiman_prediction_1999,breiman_infinite_2000,breiman_population_2004} and reviewed as functional optimization \citep{mason_functional_2000,mason_boosting_2000,meir_introduction_2003,buhlmann_boosting_2007}: boosting can be seen as an optimization procedure (similar to gradient descent), aimed at minimizing an empirical risk over the set of linear combinations of weak learners.
+In this respect, a few theoretical studies prove the convergence, from an optimization point of view, of boosting procedures \citep{zhang_general_2002,zhang_sequential_2003,wang_functional_2015} and particularly of gradient boosting \citep{temlyakov_greedy_2014,biau_optimization_2021}.
+Let us remark that rates of convergence of gradient boosting are known for smooth and strongly convex risks \citep{grubb_generalized_2011,ratsch_convergence_2002}.